saurabh1088/notes/iOS/Debug/Crashes.md

 ### 12.5 Xcode debugger

-## An Expert Guide to Analyzing Crashes in Production & Troubleshooting Firebase Crash Reporting
+## 13. An Expert Guide to Analyzing Crashes in Production & Troubleshooting Firebase Crash Reporting

-### How do we effectively analyze app crashes in production, and what are the common reasons why crashes might not be reported by Firebase Crashlytics?

----

-#### 🛠 1.
-Analyzing Crashes in Production

----

-##### 🚨 The Importance of Crash Reporting
+### 13.1 🚨 The Importance of Crash Reporting

 Why do we need it?
 - **User Experience:** Crashes are the single most destructive factor to user trust.
 Even one unresolved crash can lead to churn.